Phase 2: MOBILIZING Capacity for Community-Led Development *

 Community-Led Development is a certified course providing an extensive practice-based learning opportunity for those interested in facilitating or coaching for collective impact and transformative change in their neighbourhoods or communities.
 Using a flipped-learning approach, this is geared toward practitioners who will be in a position to operationalize the community building work that will move beyond one's own sector to partner and collaborate with others in order to strengthen leadership, innovation, and collaboration using a community development process, tools, and resources.

-It is important to note that certification in “Community Building Foundations” is a prerequisite for those wanting to be certified in “Community Development for Practitioners”.
+Note: *Certification in “Community Building Fundamentals”, "Rural Community Building" or “Foundational Community Building” is a prerequisite for those wanting to be certified in “Community-Led Development".

 Upon completion of this certificate, participants will have:

 - enhanced knowledge and skills as community builders;

 - an understanding of how to work with stakeholders to address issues, trends, group dynamics, models, and

 - the use of models and tools for community development and;opportunities for ongoing growth and development as the result of training, reflection, and connecting with a network of other interested in community building.

 - 5 modules provided in live, interactive webinars and discussions (face to face workshops may also be an option).
 Note: If you are unable to make all dates, the webinars are recorded and available for you to view on your own time.

 - learnings are reinforced with a variety of activities (videos, readings, discussion forums, resources and tools, activities, assignments applied in real settings etc.)